microsolidarity/handbook/EU-summer-camp-2024.md

 <details>
 <summary>Deposit system</summary>
 For 50€ you can reserve your spot.
 Deposits are non-refundable.
 If you have put down a deposit, please pay the rest of your ticket by August 8th.
-You can pay through the “Flexible Contribution” button on [Open Collective](https://opencollective.com/microsolidarity/events/microsolidarity-summer-camp-2024-eu-7457d633).
+You can pay through the “Flexible Contribution” button on <a href="https://opencollective.com/microsolidarity/events/microsolidarity-summer-camp-2024-eu-7457d633">Open Collective </a>.
 If you have not confirmed by August 8th, your ticket may be sold to someone else.
 </details>

 <details>